bryanmaraujo544/Crud-React-Node-Db/README.md

 To enter in application the user needs to sign-in or sign-up.
 When the user is in, he can write, update and delete reviews.
 The user is able to update his profile informations, but only in each 5 days.
 The application has light and dark mode.
-Even when user left the application, his color mode preference is mainained.
+Even when user left the application, his color mode preference is maintained.

 ## :hammer: How it Was Made

 I've used React to build the application interface; NodeJs/ExpressJs to build the routes, authenticate users, and make connection to MySql database.
-For register and login process I've used jwt tokens and cookies to storage this token, wich contains the user's username, email and image url.
-The password of the user is been encrypted for a better security.
+For register and login process I've used jwt, and cookies to storage this token, wich contains the user's username, email and image url.
+The password of the user is been hashed for a better security.

 ### :mag_right: I've used the main HTTP methods: